 Haneke also fails with his attempts to make some kind of point by not showing any of the violence onscreen.
 I think we’re supposed to wish that we did see it, and then think about our wishing that we saw it, and then feel guilty?
 Whatever.
 Again, he’s a failure, because I am as much of a gorehound as it is possible to be, but I don’t miss the onscreen violence because it’s more of a psychological horror film, anyway, and the offscreen violence works just as well in this particular case.
 All of the deaths are abrupt and brutally empty, making them even more disturbing, and thus, even more awesome for me the viewer.

 This is meant as a defense of the movie, but I guess it’s important to point out that my own personal belief is that a director’s intent is always irrelevant.
-And I guess it’s pretty crucial that Funny Games is viewed in this way.
-Admittedly, director’s intent is somewhat hard to ignore in Funny Games, since as previously mentioned, the character literally confronts the audience about their enjoyment of the horrific things we’re seeing.
-But even though this is indeed condescending, and it is also fucking stupid and unnecessary, and the movie would probably be better off without it, it can still be ignored.
-They are only momentary flaws.
-Few movies are perfect, right?
+And I guess it’s pretty crucial that online games like those available at satta gali are viewed in this way.
+Admittedly, director’s intent is somewhat hard to ignore in online Games including online slots, since as previously mentioned, the idea is to appeal users.
+Few games are perfect, right?
 And if anything, maybe Haneke’s failures make the movie slightly better.
 Think of it as watching it in the same way you would a “so bad, it’s good” movie.
 It succeeds because it fails.